Managed Detection and Response Essentials and Managed Detection and Response Complete

 b.
 MSP is solely responsible for: (i) obtaining any consents or information required from its Beneficiaries in order for Sophos to perform the service, (ii) ensuring that Beneficiaries take all actions required for Customers in this Service Description, and (iii) advising Beneficiaries of the risks and potential impacts of the Service.

 c.
 The Customer, MSP, or Partner will install either Sophos XDR or the XDR Sensor on all Managed Endpoints to be covered by the Service.
-Additionally, the Customer, MSP, or Partner will configure all required Third-Party Systems.
+Additionally, Customer, MSP, or Partner will configure all required Third-Party Systems.

 1.2.
 Categories of Threat Response Modes